soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ## Security Center

 Your new Microsoft 365 Security home page includes a dashboard to help you monitor and manage security across your identities, data, devices, apps, and infrastructure.
-It also gives you easy access to your all-new Microsoft 365 Secure Score.
+It also gives you easy access to your all-new Microsoft 365 Secure Score, device threat reports, identity threat reports, and Cloud App Security reports.

 ![New Microsoft 365 Security Center](media/m365-security-center.png)

+To view the new Security Center, go to [https://security.microsoft.com](https://security.microsoft.com) and sign in.
+(When your new Security Center is rolled out, links to security features in your previous [Office 365 Security & Compliance Center](https://protection.office.com) will redirect automatically.)

 When you use the Security Center for the first time, you'll see information across the top of the screen to help you get started.
 And you'll see how to navigate easily to the security features you're most interested in exploring.

-To view the new Security Center, go to [https://security.microsoft.com](https://security.microsoft.com) and sign in.
-(When the new Security Center is rolled out, your previous URL of [https://protection.office.com](https://protection.office.com) will redirect automatically.)

 > [!NOTE]
 > You must be assigned a valid Azure Active Directory role in order to access the Security Center.
 To learn more, see [Permissions needed to access the new Security Center and the new Compliance Center](#permissions-needed-to-access-the-new-security-center-and-the-new-compliance-center) (in this article).